-As noted above, there is some interim congestion in the 97.00 area, yet with the next major congestion in the 96.00 area it failed below in early July.
+As noted previous, there was some interim congestion in the 97.00 area, yet with the next major congestion in the 96.00 area it failed below in early July.
 That was reinforced by a weekly UP Closing Price Reversal from back during the wild early-March selloff and recovery.
 Next lower support was the 95.00 area congestion with a Tolerance to the 94.65 early March trading low.

 It is likely that concerns over the US COVID-19 problems left it below that key March 94.65 trading low.
-While there was lower key support nearby as the 94.00-93.71 2-year trading low, that was also recently violated (as seen in the weekly chart updated through Friday https://bit.ly/31kw8p4.)
+While there was lower key support nearby as the 94.00-93.71 2-year trading low, that was also recently violated (as seen in the weekly chart updated through Friday https://bit.ly/2ZhnuGq.)
 There is also the downside Acceleration out of the bottom of the aggressive DOWN Channel since the 102.99 sharp mid-March rally high.

 While it was very reasonable to ask whether the US DOLLAR INDEX might be 'oversold' in the near-term, any full channel escape below 93.50 level in the direction of the trend (Acceleration) out a channel can overrun short-term indications.
-While there was interim support below as nearby as 92.50-.24 (26-month trading low) that had held on a couple of tests, the inability to sustain activity back above the low 94.00 area top of the recently violated congestion had seen it drop below 92.50 again last week prior to the late week recovery.
-That said, DOWN Acceleration remains the case, with interim support reinstated at 92.50 yet with the next major support not until the 91.00-90.50 range (September 2017 through February 2018.).
+While there was interim support below as nearby as 92.50-.24 (26-month trading low) that had held on a couple of tests, the inability to sustain activity back above the low 94.00 area top of the recently violated congestion had seen it drop below 92.50 again last week prior to a previous the late week recovery.